|

 And work probably needs to be supervised if you don't have the work carried out by the most reliable person you know - yourself.

-I am convinced that once built and lived in, my proposed home, maximising thermal mass and solar gain with air tightness, insulation and MHRV, would require the least energy to make the kit and to keep the dwelling warm and cool compared to any other scheme.
-Read about it here MHRV, the correct insulation, air tightness and thermal mass all worked.
+I am convinced that once built and lived in, a new home with a basement could be much greener than a standard structure today.
+Maximise its use of virtually free electricity from the grid and storing it, partly at least in a ZEB.
+Solar panels to charge your electric car.
+Solar gain with air tightness, insulation and MHRV, would require the least energy to make the kit and to keep the dwelling warm and cool compared to any other scheme.
+Read about it here What worked for my clients.

 You might not like any of my thinking.
 Fair enough.
 I'm not selling it.
 I'm only sharing it.